pricing psychology for accountants

 Psychological Pricing Models

-What are the Factors Influencing Pricing Decisions?
+Pricing psychology - What are the Factors Influencing Pricing Decisions_

 Behavioural Economics